 Soft skills: communication, event organisation, time management, collaboration, report writing, professional relationship management

-Hard skills: IT, data management and visualisation, project planning, mapping using Geographical Information Systems (GIS)
+Hard skills: project planning, IT, coding, data analysis and visualisation, mapping using Geographical Information Systems (GIS)

 Environmental vocational skills: tidal survey techniques, flora and fauna surveys and identification, fieldwork risk assessments